Wedding Receptions (click on highlighted links for song ideas)

 Bride/Groom to Welcome And Thank Guests

-following is a fun and memorable alternative to the typical receiving line.
-Upon
+The following is a fun and memorable alternative to the typical receiving line.
+Upon entering

-entering the room, we encourage you to acknowledge your guests.
-We will provide you
+the room, we encourage you to acknowledge your guests.
+We will provide you with a mic.

-family who have contributed in the preparation of the ceremony or reception.
-It’s
+who have contributed in the preparation of the ceremony or reception.
+It’s especially

 Food